SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 Introduction

 Thank you for taking the time to evaluate the SAM9X75 Curiosity LAN Kit.
 This guide will help you run the demonstration application included with the board.
-For a deeper dive into the features and capability of the board, refer to the links provided in the "Additional Information" section of this guide.
+For a deeper dive into the features and capability of the board, refer to the links provided in the "Learn More" section of this guide.

 Pre-Requisites: